keu/docs/astro/runtime-release-notes.md

 - The ability to [reuse a decorated task function](https://airflow.apache.org/docs/apache-airflow/2.3.0/tutorial_taskflow_api.html#reusing-a-decorated-task) between DAGs.

 For more information on Airflow 2.3, see ["Apache Airflow 2.3 — Everything You Need to Know"](https://www.astronomer.io/blog/apache-airflow-2-3-everything-you-need-to-know) by Astronomer.

+## Astro Runtime 4.2.9

+- Release date: December 12, 2022
+- Airflow version: 2.2.5

+### Backported Airflow bug fixes

+Astro Runtime 4.2.9 includes the following bug fixes from later Apache Airflow releases:

+- Change the template to use human readable task_instance description ([#25960](https://github.com/apache/airflow/pull/25960))

+### Additional improvements

+- You can now run Astro Runtime images on Red Hat OpenShift.
+- You can now add comments to the `packages.txt` file of an Astro project.
+- In the Airflow UI for Astro Deployments, the **Audit Logs** page now shows the Astro user who performed a given action in the **Owner** column.

 ## Astro Runtime 4.2.8